danielharrell/open-eyes-lect-2017-18/Open.md

 # Part Four {#four}

-- Clarify question: how is being open present?
-- Bergson quote: shows that being open is present in a kind of immunity to philosophical reflection
-- Perhaps mention Descartes in this context: needs malicious demon to really get seeming separated from being.
-To clarify what I mean, consider this passage, from a book by Bergson:
+To clarify what this change of question might mean, consider the following passage, from a book of philosophy by Henri Bergson:

->It would greatly astonish a man unaware of the speculations of philosophy if we told him that the object before him, which he sees and touches, exists only in his mind and for his mind or even, more generally, exists only for mind, as
+> It would greatly astonish a man unaware of the speculations of philosophy if we told him that the object before him, which he sees and touches, exists only in his mind and for his mind or even, more generally, exists only for mind, as